Today is Earth Day, but this Earth Day is unlike ever before.

 Intrepid Travel has been a carbon neutral company since 2010 (in fact, we will be the world’s first ‘climate positive’ travel company later this year).
 Every year, we measure our annual greenhouse gas (GHG) inventory – in accordance with the global GHG Protocol.
 We then actively work towards both offsetting and reducing emissions.

 Our GHG emissions intensity in 2018 was 4.9.
 By decarbonising our operations we were able to bring that number down to 4.3 in 2019.

 Intrepid has also invested in capacity training, including supporting over 200 members of staff to attend Climate Reality Project training globally.

 After we measure the main sources of carbon emissions and integrate reduction strategies, we offset our net emissions.
 In 2019, we offset 36,545 tCO2e through three internationally verified carbon reduction projects.

 In 2019, we also committed to bringing our customers on our climate journey.
-Through a partnership with The Intrepid Foundation and Offset Earth, we launched a monthly subscription service for offsetting personal carbon emissions.
+Through a partnership with The Intrepid Foundation and Ecologi, we launched a monthly subscription service for offsetting personal carbon emissions.

 As of April 2020, we have planted over 100,000 trees in the Intrepid Forest in Kenya, a site just outside Nairobi home to the project’s reforestation efforts are taking place.
 This tree-planting directly support local communities and fair employment practices.